Cancer is unfortunately a rather common disease in dogs. Working in a veterinary clinic, I regularly see dogs and cats diagnosed with this disease.

 Generally, canned food is more palatable than dry food.

 In any case, we suggest you feed in small portions, frequently, to limit stress on the digestive system and increase the ability to absorb nutrients.

 If your dog still refuses to eat after all these efforts, your vet can prescribe an appetite stimulant medication.
 Acupuncture and acupressure can also have an impact on appetite and can perhaps be of interest to an animal that refuses to eat.

-Our PIPTOPET remedy includes a medicinal mushroom as an active ingredient, which helps boost the dog's immune system and helps fight cancer cells, while maintaining the integrity of their healthy cells.
+Our PIPTOPET product includes a medicinal mushroom as an active ingredient, which helps boost the dog's immune system and helps your dog's overall health during his fight against cancer cells, while maintaining the integrity of their healthy cells.

-It’s a major asset in the dog's fight against cancer, but can also be used as a prevention tool.
-Thousands of animals have had a taste of PIPTOPET and have seen a beneficial effect from its use in their fight against cancer and on shrinking their tumors.
+It’s a major asset in the dog's fight against cancer, but can also be used as a tool before having cancer issues.
+Thousands of animals have had a taste of PIPTOPET and have appreciated it for their dog during their fight against cancer and their fight to shrink their tumors.

 To conclude, I understand if you feel a little lost in all of this.
 The world of nutrition is very complex, and even more so for animals with a disease as unpredictable as cancer.

 You're already on the right track if you're reading this because you clearly care about your pet's well-being and are doing the proper research.

 Have you been there?
 We would love to know your story.
 I invite you to share with us your experience with canine cancer in the comments below.